release-flow/keep-a-changelog-action/docs/get-release-notes.md

 # Keep a Changelog Get Release Notes

+:heavy_exclamation_mark: This action is deprecated, and will be removed in a future version.

 A GitHub Action to extract release notes from a changelog that adheres to [keep-a-changelog](https://keepachangelog.com/en/1.0.0/) and [Semantic Versioning](https://semver.org/) conventions.